 2. Bone Broth

 Gelatin is a critical constituent of bone broth, which plays a role in improving the strength of the gut lining.
 This ultimately contributes to the health of probiotics and gut health.
 Studies show how gelatin supports the health and integrity of the intestines (2).
+When you make your own bone broth, add a few tablespoons of apple cider vinegar to help break down the bones.

 Kombucha undergoes fermentation, and this means the beverage is rich in probiotics (3).
 The tea is also rich in antioxidants, which fight free radicals and protect the digestive system.
 And some research also shows how it can heal stomach ulcers (4).

 Yogurt (and most yogurt products) contains live strains of the healthy bacteria found in the digestive system (5).
 This helps boost your overall digestive health.
 Just a quick tip – look for the phrase “live active cultures” on the label before you buy yogurt.
+Use plain yogurt, not sugared, flavored, or with fruit added.

-Also, did you know that your gut contains about 100 trillion bacteria?
+Did you know that your gut contains about 100 trillion bacteria?
 That is about 10 times the number of cells in your body.
 This only stresses the importance of improving the quality of your gut bacteria (6).

 5. Jerusalem Artichokes